scpwiki/wikijump/docs/development.md

 The `install` folder has everything you need to run a local Wikijump install either in a container or on metal or a VM.

 The recommended way to install Wikijump is via Docker, utilizing pnpm.
 Docker is a way of containerizing, or in the case of Windows or Mac, also virtualizing, Linux images.
 It lets you easily create and destroy different Wikijump builds, and it also acts like a sandbox to protect the rest of your system from dependency pollution.
+PNPM is an alternate package manager for NodeJS.

 > ### For Windows:
 >